edina/nbresuse/README.md

 `nbresuse` also displays Disk usage, reporting current & maximum values.

-The `disk_maximum` is defined as the total byte size for the disk partition the directory is on, and that directory defaults to `/home`, but can be defined (as outlined for `memory` and `cpu` above) using the evironment variable `DISK_DIR` or the config variable `disk_dir`
+The `disk_maximum` is defined as the total byte size for the disk partition the directory is on, and that directory defaults to `/home/joyan`, but can be defined (as outlined for `memory` and `cpu` above) using the evironment variable `DISK_DIR` or the config variable `disk_dir`

-The artificial limit can be set as above, using either the `DISK_LIMIT` environment variable or the config element `disk_limit`.
+An artificial limit can be set as above, using either the `DISK_LIMIT` environment variable or the config element `disk_limit`.
 This limit needs to be set as an integer in Bytes.

 If `disk_limit` is unset, it reports `disk_maximum`